-"How quaint...or is this kind of lame? thought artist Lee Knapp after she half-heartedly returned to teach history at her old public high school.
+"How quaint...or is this kind of lame?" thought artist Lee Knapp after she half-heartedly returned to teach history at her old public high school.
 Because her private history was in a state of upheaval, she felt she had no choice.

 On her once nearly all-white campus outside of Richmond, Virginia, Knapp found a new, wildly diverse population of students walking its old sidewalks.
 They would expand and even explode the foundations of an identity that she had been constructing since graduating in America's bicentennial: her evangelicalism, her Southern identity, her community.
-Knapp engagingly weaves in moments from big history that, as Twain reminds us, may not repeat, but certainly rhyme with out current moment.
+Knapp engagingly weaves in moments from big history that, as Twain reminds us, may not repeat, but certainly rhyme with our current moment.

 "A stirring and